GitHub Activity Widget for Website. No-code, Live - Poper

 Build in public, GitHub Sponsors, and the dev portfolio renaissance

 Since 2020 the build-in-public movement has fundamentally changed how developers market themselves.
 Indie hackers ship in the open, livestream their commits, and use GitHub Sponsors to fund their work directly from the audience that watches them code.
 GitHub Sponsors paid out over $40 million to maintainers since launch, and the program now supports 100+ countries.
 A live activity widget on your personal site is the highest-leverage marketing asset for this audience: it pairs perfectly with a Sponsor button, a newsletter signup, and a Bento or Linktree-style hub.
 The signal is honest (it is your real commits, not a curated highlight reel), updates without your effort, and feels authentic in a way that AI-generated landing copy cannot.
-For maintainers raising sponsorship, an embedded contribution heatmap plus the latest release timeline is the closest thing to a financial statement that open source has.
+For maintainers raising sponsorship, an embedded activity feed showing a steady run of recent commits and releases is the closest thing to a momentum statement that open source has.

 04